Britney Spears announces miscarriage

 Spears previously explained that she suffered perinatal depression during and/or after her previous pregnancies.

 “I have to say it is absolutely horrible,” Spears said in April.
-“Women didn’t talk about it back then … some people considered it dangerous if a woman complained like that with a baby inside her … but now women talk about it everyday … thank Jesus we don’t have to keep that pain a reserved proper secret.”
+“Women didn’t talk about it back then.
+Some people considered it dangerous if a woman complained like that with a baby inside her but now women talk about it every day thank you Jesus we don’t have to keep that pain a reserved proper secret.”